What is a Doula?

 From day one we had the best support we could have asked for.
 Elise is so knowledgeable and was always available to answer quick questions (or more typically my very rambling voice notes!).
 She always had information, advice, resources, or was just available to be be a kind, compassionate listening ear.
 And she made the content so fun and engaging!

 During labour and birth, Elise was our team mate, advocate, and our rock.
 She had an uncanny ability to know exactly what we needed at any one time - be it a joke, some reassurance, or just a gentle touch on the hand.
-Whilst we had a complicated and difficult birth, Elise’s support was one saving grace and was invaluable.
+Whilst we had a complicated birth, Elise’s support was the saving grace and was invaluable.